travisnielsen/azuretagsync-js/README.md

 This is a proof-of-concept application that synchronizes mandatory tags set on Resource Groups to the resources they contain.
 Synchronization happens automatically based on a user-defined schedule.
 The application is broken down into two Functions:

-- **AuditSubscriptions:** Executes on a user-defined schedule and reads in subscription configuration data from an Azure Storage table.
+- **AuditResourceGroups:** Executes on a user-defined schedule and reads in subscription configuration data from an Azure Storage table.
 This configuration includes a list of tags that a given resource group in that subscription must implement.
 The function iterates through each resource group, inspects the tag values, and determines if changes are required (new or modify) on resources.
 If so, a message is added to a queue with the details required to add / modify the tag(s) for that resource.
 - **AddTags:** Processes each message added to the queue by the AuditSubscriptions function and modifies the tags as necessary.
 If there are any issues with the tagging, an error is logged in the *InvalidTagResources* table.
 Any resource type listed in this table are exempted from future runs by *AuditSubscriptionTags*.

 ## Deployment

 ### Prerequisites

-The application is written in C# (.Net Core) and can be developed and tested using a PC, Mac, or Linux using the Functions 2.0 runtime.
+The application is written in Node.js and can be developed and tested using a PC, Mac, or Linux using the Functions 2.0 runtime.
 As such, it is highly recommended the user complete all setup and installation instructions documented here: [Code and test Azure Functions locally](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local).
 It is assumed you are working with an updated version of [Visual Studio Code](https://code.visualstudio.com/) with the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) installed.

-You must also have a recent version of [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) installed.
+You should also have a recent version of [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) installed.

 ### Create and configure the Function App